7Block Labs

 11) Decision guide by requirement

-Choose SuperRare when you need:
+Choose SuperRare when you're looking for:

-• On‑chain reserve/scheduled auctions and simple, predictable economics (85/15 primary; 10% artist secondary; 3% buyer fee). (help.superrare.com)
+• On-chain reserve or scheduled auctions that come with straightforward and predictable economics (85/15 for primary sales; 10% for artist secondary; and a 3% buyer fee). (help.superrare.com)

 12) Quick, concrete examples

-• Rarible Execute flow (conceptual):
+• Rarible Execute Flow (Conceptual):

 • SuperRare analytics snapshot (GraphQL idea):